-Out of 300+ applications received across Africa, meet the winners of the first edition of the Africa Young Innovators for Health Award.
+Out of 300+ applications received across Africa, meet the winners of the 1st edition of the Africa Young Innovators for Health Award.
 Here’s how their solutions are supporting, protecting and equipping health workers delivering care to communities.

 Conrad Tankou, Global Innovation and Creative Space (GIC Space).
 Cameroon

 Conrad Tankou, a medical doctor passionate about maternal and child health, is the founder and CEO of GIC Space.
 The company, based in Cameroon, focuses on developing innovative and sustainable tech solutions to provide more accessible and affordable healthcare to women living in disadvantaged communities in Africa.
 Through its flagship product GICMED, a suite of medical technologies, GIC Space allows for instant screening and diagnosis of breast and cervical cancer with real-time pathology at the point of care for women living in the hardest-to-reach areas.
 Additionally, GICMED deploys a mobile treatment unit for early-stage cervical cancerous legions.
 Dr. Tankou has been recognized by the Next Einstein Forum’s Total Startupper program, he was a finalist for the 2021 CISCO Global Problem Solver Challenge, and he was named on the Quartz Africa Innovators’ top 30 list of pioneers.